push-based/observable-hq--audit/README.md

 ```

 I could not measure any impact clearly so I move on 🤷‍.
-Neverthe less, I have now 2 scnippets to remove noise from the page. 🏆
+Neverthe less, I have now 2 snippets to remove noise from the page. 🏆

 **Footer**

-The footer is another clear candidate for our silver bullets ;), Lets see what we can have.
+The footer is another clear candidate for our silver bullets ;), Let's see what we can do.

 ```css
 footer {